Eve of Destiny

-Eve of Destiny was a Japanese industrial rock band founded in 1999 by Haruhiko Ash (formerly of punk rock / hard rock band The Zolge).
+Eve of Destiny was a Japanese industrial rock band founded by Haruhiko Ash (formerly of punk rock / hard rock band The Zolge).
 For a long time, Eve of Destiny was a solo project of Ash, with not much real activity, but this changed in 2002, after guitarist Közi of Malice Mizer fame joined and they started to tour outside Japan on a regular basis.
-The group has performed in Germany, Hungary, Switzerland, The Philippines, Slovakia, The Netherlands, Japan, France, Austria, Australia, Sweden, and Poland.
+The group has performed in Germany, Hungary, Switzerland, the Philippines, Slovakia, the Netherlands, Japan, France, Austria, Australia, Sweden, and Poland.

 Members

 Haruhiko Ash

 Prior to Eve of Destiny, Haruhiko Ash founded the Japanese hard rock band The Zolge and the Tokyo club Eve the New Church, a place to promote gothic music and the Japanese underground music scene.
 Ash was a close friend of Lords of the New Church vocalist Stiv Bators and his wife Caroline.

-The Zolge was a quite well known band in Japan's underground music scene in the 1980s and 1990s.
+The Zolge was a known band in Japan's underground music scene in the 1980s and 1990s.
 Upon playing some concerts abroad he made several acquaintances with bands and people.
 These include The Damned, Patricia Morrison, Hanoi Rocks, The Cramps, Ramones, Johnny Thunders, Switchblade Symphony and others.

 The Zolge disbanded in 1993, but Haruhiko Ash stayed active in various fields such as writing and fashion modeling in both Paris and Tokyo.
 Later, in 1998, the song "Desperado" was released in the Black Bible compilation from US label Cleopatra Records.
 This was Eve of Destiny's first recorded song.